albud187/Web_App_Safety_Zone/README.md

 ## Description

 This application allows users to create and view flight safety notifications.
-Flight Safety Notifications generated from this app will then be forwarded to the proper authorities for action.
+The information from these notifcations is automatically emailed to the proper authorities for further action.
+Users can then track the status of that notification.

 ## Technologies Used